Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/MMF/pre-processing.rst

 |basic| |FA| Updating :guilabel:`Hadocha_soil`
 ----------------------------------------------

+Now it is time to start working on our soil layer!

+#.
+Create a new

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.